gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

   |    0x23FFFFFFF    |
   ---------------------

-There are two issues to consider: decoder programming and memory block alignment.
+Two issues to consider: decoder programming and memory block alignment.

 If your architecture requires 2GB uniform size and aligned memory blocks, the only capacity Linux is capable of mapping (as of v6.14) would be the capacity from `0x100000000-0x180000000`.
 The remaining capacity will be stranded, as they are not of 2GB aligned length.

 Assuming your architecture and memory configuration allows 1GB memory blocks, this memory map is supported and this should be presented as multiple CFMWS in the CEDT that describe each side of the memory hole separately - along with matching decoders.

-Each endpoint intended to be mapped into this layout should plan to use multiple decoders as well.
+Multiple decoders can be used to manage such a memory hole.

 Decoder Programming